 What is your current, most pressing need when it comes to preaching?
 If I could spend just a few minutes with you, I’m sure I could guess.
-That’s because I’ve talked with pastors just like you and I know what they’re asking for.
+That’s because I’ve talked with pastors just like you and I know what preaching questions they’re asking.

 I am incredibly blessed by God to do what I do.
 It all started with a vision when I was still a teenager, to come alongside pastors and help them be better at what they already do well.
 Now, for the last ten years, I have helped pastors all over the country with sermon prep, sermon research, sermon writing, and sermon delivery.

 In this blog, we will look at the 5 top questions asked by pastors and leaders:

 In those consultations, I’ve listened to the heart of pastors.
 I’ve heard what they need.
 It’s not always just a sermon for Sunday, it’s often more than that.
 It’s about how to be the most effective Gospel communicator they can be!

 Here are the top questions I get asked on a regular basis.
 I wonder if you’ve also thought these same things.